sethk0923/CodePromptOptimizer/Upgrade Plan.md

 # Code Prompt Optimizer Upgrade Plan

 **Objective**: Transform the app into an all-purpose code optimizer supporting a wide range of languages, binary files, and an enhanced GUI with predictive text (Tab selection) and a sleek, modern design, while maintaining existing functionality.
-Compile the final app into a standalone executable that doesn’t require a Python installation.
+Compile the final app into a standalone executable that doesn't require a Python installation.

 **Current Date**: March 05, 2025
-**Target Completion**: TBD (adjust based on your timeline)
+**Target Completion**: March 06, 2025 (COMPLETED)

 ---